15 Reasons for Slow Internet

 14. Damaged or Outdated Cables

-Over time, the physical cables connecting your home to the internet (coaxial or fiber) can wear out or suffer damage from weather or pests.
+Over time, the physical cables connecting your home to the internet (coaxial or fiber) can wear out or be damaged by weather or pests.
 This results in inconsistent speeds and frequent disconnections.

 Quick Fix: